Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Introduction

 \subsection{Error Estimation Results for PINNs}

 One of the first results concerning the convergence and error estimation of physics-informed neural networks is due to Shin et. al. \cite{Shin1,Shin2}.
-In \cite{Shin1} they prove a probabilistic bound of the total error in terms of the training error.
-Moreover, they also show the strong convergence of the PINN solution to the ground truth as the number of collocation points goes to infinity when using a H\"older regularized loss function.
-In \cite{Shin1} this is done for a set of generic linear second order elliptic and parabolic type PDEs and in \cite{Shin2} a similar result, including more quantitative estimates, is provided for advection equations.
+In \cite{Shin1} they show a probabilistic bound of the total error in terms of the training error as well as the strong convergence of the PINN solution to the ground truth as the number of collocation points goes to infinity when using a H\"older regularized loss function.
+In \cite{Shin1} they do this for a set of generic linear second order elliptic and parabolic type PDEs and in \cite{Shin2} a similar result, including more quantitative estimates, is provided for advection equations.
 Additionally, the results by Mishra and Molinaro \cite{Mishra2} give an abstract framework for a bound of the total error in terms of the training error, the number of training points and stability bounds for a general abstract class of partial differential equations.
-They apply their framework to the concrete cases of viscous scalar conservation laws and incompressible Euler equations \cite{Mishra2}.
+They apply their framework to the concrete cases of viscious scalar conservation laws and incompressible Euler equations \cite{Mishra2}.

 In \cite{DeRyck1} De Ryck et. al. expand the framework of \cite{Mishra2} by also including bounds on the training and generalization error and show the existence of two-layer tanh neural networks with small generalization and training errors.
 They introduce a general methodology for estimating the total error incurred by a physics-informed neural network that can be transferred to other partial differential equations.
 In \cite{DeRyck1} they provide error bounds for the Navier-Stokes equation and in \cite{DeRyckKolmogorov} they use a similar approach to find error bounds for PINNs approximating a class of Kolmogorov PDEs.
 Their approach was also successfully used for the primitive equations in \cite{Hu}.